lukewalz/BudgetAware/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
+## Future Features

-* Hat tip to anyone whose code was used
+* Delete purchases/accounts
-* Inspiration
+* Account Management
 * etc